Sell for Free

 We’ll tell you upfront that this store builder is very, very similar to Weebly.
 However, it does boast some cool new features, as well as a free ecommerce plan (an absolute game changer).

 We’ve tested this online store builder, and it’s safe to say we were impressed at what this double act has produced.
-While we’d recommend Weebly for small businesses, we’d recommend Square for small ecommerce businesses, particularly if you already have a brick and mortar store.
+While we’d recommend Weebly for small businesses, we’d recommend Square Online for small ecommerce businesses, particularly if you already have a brick and mortar store or are looking to get great value for your money.

-Read on for a full breakdown of what we liked, and what we didn’t like, about the Square store builder.
+Read on for a full breakdown of what we liked, and what we didn’t like, about Square Online builder.
+But first, a quick snapshot:

-The Square online store builder is very easy to use, but you need quite a few details to hand in order to set up an account
+The Square online builder is very easy to use, and setting up an account is a fairly quick process.

-Once you’ve made it through the sign-up process, it’s smooth sailing.
-Remember, this is Weebly’s software, and Weebly has the second highest customer score of any builder we’ve put through user testing – so we’re not surprised it was so simple.
+Square Online’s sign up process involves answering a few questions about your business.
+Once you have an account, it only gets easier.
+Remember, this is Weebly’s software, and Weebly has the second highest customer score of any builder we’ve put through user testing – so we’re not surprised by Square Online’s impressive ease of use.

 However, there’s plenty to like about this approach, too.
 The main selling point, from our point of view, is that you’re building a site that takes into account best ecommerce practice specifically for your industry.

 Don’t get us wrong, we love seeing blog and portfolio sites with crazy designs that push boundaries – but we don’t see ecommerce sites as the place to try anything radically different.
-You want to make the user’s experience as easy and familiar as possible, and a challenging or radical design could be all it takes to stop a visitor becoming a customer.
+You want to make the user’s experience as easy and familiar as possible, and a challenging or radical design could be all it takes to stop a visitor from becoming a customer.
+This sentiment was echoed in our testing, where one user felt that “having a simple template allows your products to really stand out and do all the work.
+This also means merchants can’t get the design wrong.”

 The end result is a clean site that looks good, and is easy to navigate – an ecommerce store we’d be pleased to publish.

 And setting up new categories is really easy.
-So easy, in fact, that Square will suggest categories for you based on how similar products are categorized across the web.
+So easy, in fact, that Square Online will suggest categories for you based on how similar products are categorized across the web.
+Overall, the Item Library is a simple way to upload and organize your products:

 Low on stock?
 Running a sale?
-By adding item indicators to your products (i.e. small labels such as ‘Only a few left!’ or ‘On sale’), you can create a sense of urgency to galvanize your customers.
-It’s easy to do through Square, but you’ll need to upgrade to a paid plan first.
+By adding item indicators to your products (i.e. small labels such as ‘Only a few left!’ or ‘On sale’), you can create a sense of urgency to encourage your customers.
+It’s easy to do through Square Online, but you’ll need to upgrade to a paid plan first.

 Selling a product on your site, only to discover that you sold the last one in your store a few minutes ago, is every store manager’s worst nightmare.
 Good inventory management tools are crucial if you want to avoid embarrassing conversations, complex returns, and unhappy customers.

-You can use Square to update your stock to reflect the following changes:
+You can use Square Online to update your stock to reflect the following changes:

 - Stock received: Adds the number you enter to the current total for existing stock, and sets the stock number for new items.